TasCL/tnorm/README.md

 # Truncated Normal Distribution in C++
-Implement dtnorm and rtnorm functions use C++ codes.
+dtnorm and rtnorm functions in C++ codes.

 ## Getting Started